jroper/jazzyidau/_posts/2016-10-08-cqrs-increases-consistency.md

 CQRS means separating command responsibilities from query responsibilities.
 In our scenario, using CQRS, service A handles the command, and updates its state, and is done.
 Then, in a separate operation, another process will take the result of the operation on A, and asynchronously push it to service B.

-Since the operation is asynchronous, service B doesn't need to up at the time - for example it can use an at least once messaging queue to handle the message.
+Since the operation is asynchronous, service B doesn't need to be up at the time - for example it can use an at least once messaging queue to handle the message.
 If service B isn't up at the time, then the system will be inconsistent for a period of time.
-However, when service B comes back up, and then processes the message, the service will become consistent again, it will be eventually consistent.
+However, when service B comes back up, and then processes the message, the system will become consistent again, it will be eventually consistent.

 So by employing CQRS, we are able to get back some of the consistency guarantees that we lost when we moved to microservices.
 We don't have a globally consistent system, but we can guarantee an eventually consistent system.